Limehouse an established riverside area

 Until the regeneration by London Docklands Development Corporation in the '80s, the docks remained relatively unoccupied.

 Today, Limehouse has a National Rail Station and a connected Docklands Light Railway Station.
-Journey plans are straightforward to make.
+Journey plans are straightforward.
 The Limehouse Link road opened easier access to the West End and wider London.
-There are also multiple bus services operating in and around the Limehouse area.
+Multiple bus services operate in and around the Limehouse area.

 We have an enviable track record and have successfully marketed, sold, and let many Limehouse and Narrow Street properties.
 If you are considering selling your property in Limehouse E14, don't hesitate to contact our office to organise your free valuation and a market appraisal.